Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 3. With nouns denoting baby animals: three puppies, seven kids.

-4. With nouns that have only plural form. hours: five days.
+4. With nouns that have only the plural form. h.: five days.

-5. With nouns denoting paired or compound objects: two points, two skis.
+5. With nouns denoting paired or compound objects: two glasses, two skis.

-6. With pronouns: two of us, five of them.
+6. With pronouns: the two of us, the five of them.

 4. Use of numerals both, both:

-numeral both used only with nouns f.r.: both girls, both sides, both books.
+Numeral both used only with nouns.: both girls, both sides, both books.

-With nouns m. and cf. R. the form is used both: both brothers, both friends, both windows.
+With nouns m.r. and Wed R. the form used both: both brothers, both friends, both windows.

-Wrong: both paths, to both paths, both stars.
+Wrong: both paths, to both paths, with both stars.

 Right: both paths, to both paths, both stars.